 Instead, next week we'll focus on organizing kitchen cabinets, cupboards and drawers, and the following couple of weeks will be devoted to food storage areas.
 Since the kitchen needs so much organization and constant attention, because it is used so often, I've given us plenty of time to get it done.

-I've heard from so many of you already, either here on the comments for this site, or on the Facebook wall, or the Declutter 365 Group expressing your excitement to get started and make 2015 a great and organized year for yourself, your home and your family.
+I've heard from so many of you already, either here on the comments for this site and the Declutter 365 Group expressing your excitement to get started and make 2016 a great and organized year for yourself, your home and your family.
 I am honored that you'd let me help you with this goal, and I don't want to disappoint.

 I love and appreciate feedback, ideas, and your thoughts about the challenges, and the site in general.
 I am also honored and appreciate receiving tips and more organization ideas from you wonderful women (and men), who have such creativity, passion and design sense.
 My hope for this site is to make it a community where we can all share ideas about what's working, and brainstorm ways to fix areas that aren't in our homes, especially as it deals with organization and storage.
 The beauty of home organization is that there is no one "right" way, but many ways that may work.
 I love that!